Login to your account

 5. 5 Questions Everyone Has When Writing a Statement of Purpose

-6. How Long Should a Personal Statement Be?
+6. How to Write a Stand-Out Personal Statement for Grad School

 winning personal statement. ersonal statements are P usually limited to (approximately 500 wordsone to two pages).
 Paragraphs should be single-spaced with an extra line separating one from the next.
 A standard typeface and formatting convention should be used to make your statement easily readable.

-11. Tips & Tricks: Writing a Statement of Purpose that Wows
+11. Writing a Statement of Purpose that Wows

 How long should it be?
 The length will vary based on the program, your experience and your goals, but most personal statements are typically 500-1,000 words, or 1-2 single-spaced pages in length.
 Remember, brevity is key.
 Let your actions and outcomes speak to the personal qualities you want the admissions committee to know about you.